 The Application Process

-You'll need to complete a citizenship application on USCIS Form N-400 and send it in with a copy of your green card, the required photos, and the appropriate fee.
+You'll need to complete a citizenship application on USCIS Form N-400 (see Nolo's article on "Filling Out USCIS Form N-400") and send it in with a copy of your green card, the required photos, and the appropriate fee.
 After filing your application, you will probably wait for many months, depending on your local USCIS office.
 Then you will be called in for a fingerprint appointment, and later an interview appointment.

-At the interview, a USCIS officer will test your English language ability (unless you are over 50 and fit within an exception) and your knowledge of U.S. history and government.
+At the interview, a USCIS officer will test your English language ability (unless you are over 50 and fit within an exception) and your knowledge of U.S. history and government (though with a shorter list of possible question if you are 65 or older and have been a permanent resident of the U.S. for at least 20 years).
 Applicants who are disabled can ask for accommodations at the interview, such as a sign language interpreter or wheelchair accessibility.